Into Film Clubs

-For a number of years now, we have focused on the case of Stephen Lawrence - a tragic but incredibly important story in the history of racism and policing in the UK.
-We first did so at the 2018 Into Film Festival, where a number of central figures came together to discuss the BBC documentary, Stephen: The Murder that Changed a Nation.
+For several years now, we have explored the case of Stephen Lawrence - a tragic but incredibly important story in the history of racism and policing in the UK.
+This was first at the 2018 Into Film Festival, where a number of important figures came together to discuss the BBC documentary, Stephen: The Murder that Changed a Nation.

 The BBC documentary 'Stephen: The Murder that Changed a Nation' was followed by a frank discussion with the filmmakers and members of the Lawrence family.

 For last year's Stephen Lawrence Day, the central campaign, 'Never Forget Stephen Lawrence' brought together over 70 figures from the worlds of music, film, television, sport, politics and fashion in a three minute short film (you can watch the sixty second version at the top of the article).
 They lent their time and voices to support the work of the Stephen Lawrence Day Foundation and to help shine a spotlight on the life and legacy of Stephen Lawrence.
 Some of the contributors include Idris Elba OBE, MP David Lammy, Sir Lewis Hamilton and Sir Keir Starmer.

 The Stephen Lawrence Day Foundation has continued to organise a number of events this year including assemblies for both primary and secondary students, online and in-person careers events, a community football match and a 'Legacy of Change' exhibition at Brixton village.
 Find out more about how to get involved on the Stephen Lawrence Day website - the Classroom area is particularly useful and it includes sections for school leaders, every single age group/key stage and a final one on social actions.